China holds first live-fire drills with aircraft carrier, warships

 On Wednesday, a U.S. think tank said China had been installing anti-aircraft and anti-missile systems on artificial islands in the South China Sea, prompting China to defend its right to install military hardware there.

-No other country has claims in the Bohai Sea, a busy northeastern Chinese waterway and the site of Thursday's drills.

-The drills aimed to test the equipment and troop training levels, an unidentified navy official told the official China News Service.
+China's exercises aim to test the equipment and troop training levels, an unidentified navy official told the official China News Service.

+Last December the Defence Ministry confirmed China was building a second aircraft carrier to go with the existing vessel, but its launch date is unclear.

+China keeps its aircraft carrier program a state secret, and CCTV blurred images showing the cockpit instrument panel of one aircraft involved in the Bohai Sea drills.